 What if this decade brought to us a brand-new era of logistics supply chain technology, with no intermediaries and micromanagement?
 Perhaps, in the future, all supply chain processes could be coordinated without multiple third-party partners.
 This can already be achieved with blockchain for the supply chain — a decentralized technology that can decrease the complexity of logistics operations.

 As for now, more than 55.3% of logistics providers are already investing in logistics blockchain research.
 These numbers lead us to think that innovation will be actively explored in the near future, but the niche has a lot of room for development.
 How can blockchain logistics companies implement blockchain in their supply chain, or even develop scalable solutions that could impact the entire industry?
 We’ll take a look at possible scenarios of blockchain in supply chain logistics in this post.

 What is blockchain in the supply chain?

 The term blockchain stands for a distributed ledger that records data transactions in an immutable way.
 Blockchain allows all participants to share databases directly, with no intermediaries needed for transaction verification.
 The blockchain history is permanently stored in the network — it can’t be altered and deleted.
 This alone makes blockchain and supply chain an optimal combination for increasing logistics transparency.

 Blockchain is a decentralized data storage.
 Instead of saving information to data centers, it’s distributed among all connected devices.
 There is no single party that’s responsible for data storage.
 For the network to be broken, all devices would have to be unavailable, which is highly unlikely.

 Key features of blockchain

-The technology is characterized by four key aspects: security, transparency, ownership, and smart contracts.
+The blockchain in supply chain logistics is characterized by four key aspects: security, transparency, ownership, and smart contracts.
 Let’s take a look at each of these features.

 Blockchain in supply chain management can remove intermediaries, provide transparent access to transportation history, and track product movements.